 Supporting our systems Shaping the future of telehealth services NHS Cheshire and Merseyside is the biggest telehealth provider in the UK and one of the biggest in Europe.
 As the time to "recommission" its existing telehealth platform approached, the Integrated Care Board wanted to keep pace with technology and provide world-class care.
 They approached Health Innovation North West Coast to lead the stakeholder and market engagement process.
 Peter Almond, Head of Telehealth Services, said: "We wanted innovation to be at the heart of telehealth services, so it made good sense to bring in Health Innovation North West Coast.
 "Through their engagement work with suppliers, patients, clinicians, and telehealth staff, we've captured everything we need to make the specification for the future service the best that it can be."
-Health Innovation North West Coast facilitated supplier showcase events, rapid insight sessions and one-toone interviews, and provided a list of 50 requirements for potential incorporation into the service specification to the telehealth team.
+Health Innovation North West Coast facilitated supplier showcase events, rapid insight sessions and one-to-one interviews, and provided a list of 50 requirements for potential incorporation into the service specification to the telehealth team.
 The telehealth team wants the platform to be flexible and able to connect with more existing and future applications and hardware - such as novel remote monitoring equipment or consumer devices that haven't yet been adopted or even brought to market.
-The new provider is expected to be announced in October.
 Read more here.